DunedinJS/migrating-to-modern-js/README.md

 #### Build to files

-This compiles and bundles the JavaScript source files into `dist/bundle.js`
+This compiles and bundles the application into the `dist` directoy.

 1. Run `npm run build`
-1. Open the `index.html` file directly in a web browser
+1. Open the `dist/index.html` file directly in a web browser

-## Sourcemaps

-Sourcemaps allow web browser debugging tools to relate executed code back to original source code.
-This is important because the code which is executed by a web browser may be compiled/transpiled, bundled, and minified &mdash; making it much less readable.
-By using sourcemaps it is possible to step step through or set breakpoints in the source files which are much easier to understand.

-Sourcemaps can also be used for CSS which may be authored with a pre-processor such as Sass.

-Webpack has built-in support for sourcemap generation with the `devtool` option.
+## Version hashes and long term caching

+By adding version hashes to file names it is possible to cache files for a very long time.
+For example `dist/bundle-f209f82ea3792f8e93df.js`

+If the content of the file changes, its version hash differs and therefore the file name is different.

+This is a much more efficient strategy than for example bundling into a versioned directory such as `dist/v1/bundle.js` or appending version query params to the URL when requesting a file like `dist/bundle.js?v=1`.

+The difficult part is that URL paths for bundled files can no longer be manually written because they are not predictable .
+`html-webpack-plugin` handles this automatically by injecting tags with correct file names into HTML files.

+There are also options to generate manifest files which expose bundled file names if the HTML is to be generated dynamically on the server-side.